AquaFia/SHP-Student-Handbook/README.txt

 - Mess around with any html file in there, animation free
 - If you're replacing old files, make sure they have the same name as the original

-NOTE: In this current version, Aqua has not configured this to work with anything other than maps yet.